jxnl/blog/docs/writing/posts/advice.md

 ### Public Speaking

 People don't believe this, but my talk at the AI Summit was actually my first public speaking experience.
 It has over 120k views on YouTube.
 I was so nervous that I basically blacked out and didn't eat all day until the talk.
+I have no recollection of the day, and I had so much adrenaline that I was shivering before I got up on stage.
 Leading up to the talk, I rehearsed it for about two hours each day in the past three days.
 By the time I got on stage, the words just flowed out of me.
 I had rehearsed the speech standing up, wearing the same jacket, about 20 times in the past month.
 I knew I could do it because I had already done it.

+In order to keep doing the reps in the past 3 months I've been relentlessly trying to find podcasts to speak on to keep doing the reps and practicing.

 The theme is consistent throughout.
 I don't think it's the only way to gain confidence, as there could be some delusion at play.
 But I have simply shown myself, over the past 15 years, that I can overcome difficult challenges and do them repeatedly..